Abhirawat623/Fluant-ui-component-library/README.md

 # Flaunt UI Component Library

 ![logo-removebg-preview](https://github.com/Abhirawat623/Fluant-ui-component-library/assets/131130116/68ac2d5e-8817-493e-9d38-c0e9220a1f87)

-Light Ui is a component library that has clean building blocks that help you develop faster and efficient UI.
+Light Ui is a component library which allows you to develop your code beautiful, faster and UI efficient .

 ## Installation
 To use the components you can either import the style sheet in your css file or copy and paste the link in your html file provided below